A Swedish Love Story: Cast

-Production and reception
+Production

 Roy Andersson had just graduated from film school, having made two promising short films and a 48 minutes examination film, when he was given the opportunity to make A Swedish Love Story.
 The film was shot between 16 June and 26 August 1969.

+Reception

+In his review for DVD Talk, Svet Atanasov wrote that is "one of the greatest films of its decade [1970s] (...) there isn't any of the rancid teenage kitsch contemporary filmmakers are fascinated with."
 The Time Out Film Guide 2009 says the film is "strangely touching and wonderfully strange."

 Awards

 It was entered into the 20th Berlin International Film Festival.
 The film was also selected as the Swedish entry for the Best Foreign Language Film at the 43rd Academy Awards, but was not accepted as a nominee.
 At the 7th Guldbagge Awards the film won the award for Best Film.